An Audio Analysis of Home

 Virtual Reality / Sound Design / Research

-The pandemic has presented shifted and intensified notions of home.
+The pandemic presented shifted and intensified notions of home.
 It’s changed the ways we can exist together, and also illuminated the ways we exist in solitude.
 This experience utilizes sound data collection to understand notions of home during the pandemic.
 The sounds are compiled into a collaborative soundscape using spatial ambisonic audio.
-The audio is paired with a virtual reality experience of light passing through a 3D rendered home.
+The audio is paired with a virtual reality experience of light passing through a 3D rendered building.

 The audio was then used to create a collaborative soundscape.
-The audio was edited as a spatial ambisonic file, which allows the audio to respond to the position of the listener’s head—creating a more immersive experience.
+The audio was edited as a spatial ambisonic file, which allows the audio to respond to the position of the listener’s head — creating a more immersive experience.

 This activity was made possible by an Artist Grant through the Prairie Lakes Regional Arts Council with funds provided by the McKnight Foundation.